luminietos/P01/README.md

 [Project's Github Link](https://luminietos.github.io/P01/) & [Project's Netlify Link](https://admirable-bavarois-7adc9c.netlify.app/)

 ## Description
-This is a simple online To-Do list I made as my first JavaScript project for my University's JavaScript course.
+This is a simple online To-Do list I made as my first JavaScript project for my university's JavaScript course.
 Anyone who wishes to use it may do so.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)